 Respirator Buyers Guide

-We'll start with Respirators since they are easy to get a hold of and use, inexpensive, and good for a number of reasons that concern us such as disease, particles and some vapors.
+We'll start with Respirators since they are easy to get a hold of and use, inexpensive, and good for a number of reasons that concern us such as bacteria, particles and some vapors.

-There are two types we will look at: the soft kinds and the rigid half-face with replaceable filter kind.
+There are two types we will look at: the soft kinds and the rigid half-face with replaceable filters.

 Half Face Respirators

 Beefing up the area around the mouth allows half face respirators to protect against certain kinds of gases, along with the same items the soft ones deal with.

 Typical Price: $14